djzort/PhotoGame/README.md

 Stand Alone Server
 ------------------

 Just run `script/photogame_server.pl` to test the application.
+Then point your favourite browser at `http://localhost:3000`

 FragFest
 --------